oishikg/formal_verification_avl_trees/coq_files/src/README.md

 Download/clone the repository and run the following commands in the `Coq_files/src` directory:

-- `make Makefile.Coq`: To autogenerate the required make file using the information specified in the `_CoqProject` file.
+- `coq_makefile -f _CoqProject -o Makefile`: To autogenerate the required make file using the information specified in the `_CoqProject` file.
 - `make`: To build the project.

 ## Structure of `Coq_files/src`: